tanvir-git/odoo-documentation/content/applications/productivity/iot/config/troubleshooting.rst

 The pairing code doesn't show under the following circumstances:

--  The IoT Box is already connected to an Odoo database;
+-  The IoT Box is already connected to an CoquiAPPs database;

 -  The IoT Box is not connected to the Internet;